REEF Marine Life Identification Classroom Teaching Modules

 These instructor-led courses are a great way to introduce divers and snorkelers to the variety of marine life that can be seen during their time in the water.
 Each module includes:

-- USB drive with the image-based slideshow needed to teach the course (corresponds with the printed curriculum), as well as class handouts and a knowledge-review quiz. *note -- the slideshow is currently only PC-compatable, we are working on a Mac-compatable version.
+-- USB Flash drive with the image-based slideshow needed to teach the course (corresponds with the printed curriculum), as well as class handouts and a knowledge-review quiz.

 A general outline of each course includes: